nhinsch/katacoda-scenarios/up-and-running-with-serverless/tracing.md

-Let's enable tracing on the Lambda function and the API Gateway.
+Let's enable tracing on the Lambda function and the API Gateway by adding some options to the `provider` section in `serverless.yml`.

 ```
 provider: